 - This breach caused the plaintiff's injury; and

-A negligence lawsuit against the hernia mesh's manufacturer would allege that:
+A negligence lawsuit against the device's manufacturer would allege that:

 - The manufacturer was negligent by designing a defective device that causes unnecessary injuries, a higher than expected fail rate, and are more dangerous than sutures;

-- The manufacturer wrongfully marketed hernia mesh as a fix for small hernias, which are more safely remedied by laparoscopic operations and stitches; and/or
+- The manufacturer wrongfully marketed the device as a fix for small hernias, which are more safely remedied by laparoscopic operations and stitches;

-- The hernia mesh moved, broke, shrank, twisted, folded, and was dislodged in the plaintiff's body, leading to internal injuries.
+- The device moved, broke, shrank, bunched, twisted, folded, migrated, and/or was dislodged in the plaintiff's body, leading to internal injuries.

-Consequently, plaintiffs would argue that these breaches in duty caused their injuries.
+Consequently, plaintiffs would argue that these breaches in duty by the defendants caused their injuries.2

 The most common complications of people with hernia mesh are: